KxSystems/docs/docs/cloud/aws/index.md

 Function as a Service (FaaS) is an interesting cloud technology that lets developers create an application without considering the complexity of building and maintaining the infrastructure that runs it.
 Cloud providers support only a handful of programming languages natively.
 AWS’ FaaS solution, [Lambda](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_Lambda.html), supports Bash scripts that can start any executable, including a q script.

-Kdb+ on AWS Lambda is serverless as there are no servers to manage or maintain.
+kdb+ on AWS Lambda is serverless as there are no servers to manage or maintain.
 When your lambda service is not used then you don’t have infrastructure costs.
 The cost is transparent and you can charge those who actually use your service.
 Also, the infrastructure scales well and parallel execution of your lambda is not limited by your hardware that is typically fixed with an on-premise solution.
 Furthermore, your lambda is executed in its own environment, so you can worry less about the protection against side effects compared to a static solution.

 There are many use cases for employing lambdas in kdb+tick.
 First, the batch feed handlers that run when new data is dropped can run by lambda.
 This integrates well with S3.
 For example a new CSV file in an S3 bucket can immediately trigger a lambda that runs the feed handler.
 Developers only need to estimate the total amount of memory that will be used by the feed handler.
 All the backend infrastructure is managed by AWS.
 The scalability has real business value compared to on-premise solutions, where typically a set of feed handlers need to be allocated on a set of machines.
 The DevOps team needs to manually arrange the placements, which is prone to error especially due to the dynamic nature of load.